Global Innovation Immersion (GII) - USA

 The Global Innovation Immersion (GII) programme was developed by Singapore Management University Institute of Innovation and Entrepreneurship to give students at SMU a chance to have a different internship experience than the norm.
 Aiming to equip students with all the skills necessary to future-proof their career, SMU IIE has partnered up with start-ups across the world to bring the world to their students.

 Out of the various countries in the GII programme you are able to pick from, one of the amazing locations is of course, the USA.
-Some of the states you’re able to pick from are New York, and the inestimable, San Francisco, Bay Area.
+Some of the cities you’re able to pick from are New York, San Francisco, and Boulder.
 Home to the famed Golden Gate Bridge, We Bare Bears, Twitter and Uber, it is hardly surprising San Francisco is one of the more popular picks amongst the slew of cities GII offers.

 According to the San Francisco Chronicle, despite the falling economy in America, the Bay Area’s technology industry continues to be a constant generator for jobs.
 Based on a study by the Computing Technology Industry Association or CompTIA to the uninitiated, two parts of the region — the San Francisco and San Jose metro areas — ranking No. 1 and No. 2, respectively, added the most tech jobs over the past year.